seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 You grow exceeding strange: must it be so?

 **SALARINO**
-We’ll make our leisures to attend on yours.
+We'll make our leisures to attend on yours.

 *Exeunt Salarino and Salanio*